EliottSimon17/PiCollision/README.md

 # PiCollision
-Java program which shows how colliding block can approximate pi number__ Main class launches a GUI to visualize the process.
+Java program which shows how colliding block can approximate pi number<br /> Main class launches a GUI to visualize the process.